Wedding Planner Contract – Samples, Tips & Templates

 It should go without saying that having a wedding planner contract helps to protect you, your business, and your clients.
 While it’s quick and easy to book a client and start working without all the extra “paperwork”.
 Having your policies and expectations laid out and agreed upon, can protect everyone involved if an issue arises.

-In this post, we’ll be sharing some of the things to think about when developing a wedding planner contract.
+In this post, we’ll be covering some of the things to think about when developing a wedding planner contract.
 As well as samples and templates that you can use in your business right now.

-Must-Have Clauses for your Wedding Planner Contract
+6 Must-Have Clauses for your Wedding Planner Contract

 Your wedding planner contract should include all the clauses most important to you and your business.
 But it should also include the standard ones that will protect your business no matter the client.